Jackson Is Officially Leaving Grey's Anatomy. The Meaning Behind His Exit Is Powerful

 While Japril shippers are happy to know the fan-favorite couple is on the way to a possible happily ever after, Grey’s goes out of its way to confirm Jackson’s move isn’t just about his love life.
 “I can use this as an opportunity to make some profound changes in the world,” Jackson tells April, promising, “I’m not running from something.
 I’m running to something.”

 Jackson specifies what, exactly, he’s running towards during a conversation with his mother Catherine Fox (Debbie Allen).
 Jackson points out the devastatingly oversized harm the COVID-19 pandemic has inflicted on people of color, particularly Black people.
-Jackson cites his dreams to create “real racial equity in medicine,” improve care for transgender people, and fix women’s health (earlier this season Jackson similarly pointed out the glaring crisis that is the Black maternal mortality rate).
+He then cites his dreams to create “real racial equity in medicine,” improve care for transgender people, and fix women’s health (earlier this season Jackson similarly pointed out the glaring crisis that is the Black maternal mortality rate).
 “Let’s challenge all the ways that we teach, everything that we’re doing,” Jackson tells his mom.
 “If that means dismantling the whole medical system and designing something that actually serves everyone — then that’s what I want to do.
 I see that now.
 I’m ready.”

 Advertisement

-Thanks to this speech, the millions of people who watch, and love, Grey’s Anatomy were also promoted to consider the pitfalls and dangers of the current medical system, if only for the duration of the scene.
+Thanks to this speech, the millions of people who watch, and love, Grey’s Anatomy were also called upon to consider the pitfalls and dangers of the current medical system, if only for the duration of the scene.

 Jackson’s upcoming goodbye episode, titled “Tradition,” is poised to continue these important conversations.
 The preview for “Tradition” shows Jackson announcing his resignation to loved ones and colleagues like Pompeo’s Meredith Grey, Miranda Bailey (Chandra Wilson), and his own step-father Richard Webber (James Pickens Jr.).
 Jackson will inevitably have to share at least a little of his inspiration for uprooting his life in Seattle to run a foundation on the other side of the country that he has spent decades avoiding.